NDCMS/lobster/docs/trouble.rst

 You should never need to do this.
 You should only change mutable configuration attributes using the ``configure`` command via `lobster configure config.py`.
-The point of the `PartiallyMutable` metaclass is to restrict configuration options from changing unless they have been declared mutable and a callback function has been defined indicating how Lobster should deal with the change.
+The point of the `PartiallyMutable` metaclass is to restrict sensitive attributes from changing unless they have been declared mutable and a callback function has been defined indicating how Lobster should deal with the change.
 Unexpected things can happen otherwise.
 First ask yourself why you're doing this before how to do it.
 If you're still determined, here's an example which